FStarLang/FStar/INSTALL.md

 **Note:** If you build F* from sources you will also need to get a Z3 binary.
 This is further explained towards the end of this document.

-**Easier alternative:**  If you don't care about efficiency and about the .NET dependency you can stop already after step 1.
+**Easier alternative:**  If you don't care about efficiency, about the .NET dependency and bugs ([#672](https://github.com/FStarLang/FStar/issues/672)) you can stop already after step 1.

 **Easier alternative:**  If you don't want to use F#/.NET/Mono at all you can also build F\* directly from the generated OCaml sources.
 Therefore, for